mali891/mohammed-ali/src/pages/blogPosts/2020-01-01/index.md

 <br/><br/>

 Prototypes are the mechanisms which power inheritance in JavaScript (JS).
 Prototypes are simply objects which contain a predefined set of values, which we can access and make use of.
+Each type has it's own predefined prototypal object.

 ```javascript
 const myObj = {}